arnicas/text-gen-arxiv-papers/pages/non_arxiv_links.md

 description: Non-Arxiv links of interest
 ---

-## Some Pages That Aren't Papers on ArXiv But Are Useful (In Progress)
+## Some Pages That Aren't Papers on ArXiv But Are Useful/Inspiring (In Progress)

+These need to be organized, I know - and I have so many links it's taking a while to build this.

 * [Text generation demo\.ipynb \- Colaboratory](https://colab.research.google.com/drive/1B9yLXcJ7Q76EUoim-2Xy7Dk1gC1pFdU1)
 * [Controlling GPT-3 with Logit Bias](https://aidungeon.medium.com/controlling-gpt-3-with-logit-bias-55866d593292)